G530 Simulator Enterprise Edition (Now Compatible with X-Plane!)

 Many pilots skip simulation when they’re learning to use the 530 (and continue to skip it as part of maintaining proficiency) because they think they can’t afford to rent or purchase a flight simulator with a realistic 530 in the panel.

 Now there’s no excuse.
-Whether you’re a pilot, a flight instructor, or a flight school owner, the combination of Prepar3D or FSX and the Flight1 Tech G530 Simulator Enterprise Edition will change the way you train.
+Whether you’re a pilot, a flight instructor, or a flight school owner, the combination of Prepar3D, FSX, or X-Plane with the Flight1 Tech G530 Simulator Enterprise Edition will change the way you train.
 You’ll be able to practice any navigation scenario imaginable—without burning fuel.

 Your investment will quickly pay off, as you or your students move beyond familiarization to mastery.
 The sort of mastery that increases confidence, reduces overwhelm, and makes flying safer.